DAGWorks-Inc/burr/pull/442/_sources/examples/guardrails/creating_tests.rst.txt

 Note (2): you can pass in `--action-name` to override the action name in the test case.
 This is useful if you want to use the output of one action as the input to another action; there are corner cases where this is useful.

 Future Work
 -----------
 We see many more improvements here:

-1. Annotating data in the UI to make it easier to pull out.
-2. Automatically suggesting tests cases for you to add.
+1. Automatically suggesting tests cases for you to add.
-3. Data export / integration with evaluation tools.
+2. Data export / integration with evaluation tools.
-4. etc. Please let us know what you need!
+3. etc. Please let us know what you need!